jamespooley/brain-age-prediction/notes/grant-text.md

 ### The Importance of Neurodevelopmental Trajectories

 A recent trend in developmental neuroscience is the construction trajectories of neurodevelopment.
+These approaches provide a gross anatomical complement to tractography studies, which map the "miswiring" of the brain.

 Clinicians and researchers now view many of the most common and and debilitating psychiatric conditions as neurodevelopmental disorders.
-Viewed in this light, one strategy for diagnosing conditions as diverse as attention deficit hyperactivity disorder (ADHD), autism, and schizophrenia is to identify their non-normative patterns of brain development, rather than focusing on behavioral symptomology.

-The hope is that identifying non-normative neurodevelopmental trajectories,
+Viewed in this light, one strategy for diagnosing conditions as diverse as attention deficit hyperactivity disorder (ADHD), autism, and schizophrenia is to identify their non-normative patterns of brain development, rather than focusing on overt behavioral symptoms.
+The hope is that by identifying non-normative neurodevelopmental trajectories, drug- or behavior-based interventions can be targeted toward putting an individual back on the road towards the normative trajectory of brain development.

 Rather than viewing the absolute size of brain structures in isolation, neurodevelopmental trajectories will lead the way toward neurological analogs of "growth charts" used by physicians .to identify aberrant patterns of growth.